arda-e/database-repository/README.md

-# Database Reliability Series
+# Backend Reliability Series

-Building production-grade database layers from first principles
+Building production-grade backend layers from first principles

 A comprehensive guide to building resilient, flexible, and maintainable database layers in TypeScript.
 Each post builds on the previous, taking you from basic abstractions to distributed systems.